 - $1170 to have all 26 pallets reworked

 - $325 to redeliver to Costco

 In all, this cost the shipper $1630, which would have compounded further if the vendor did not have a relationship with a rework facility.
 Fully understanding the expectations of retail customers is essential.
 If aware of the pallet configuration standards, all added costs could have been avoided.

 Carrier Choice Leads to Late Delivery

-A shipper was sending product to one of its east coast retail customers.
+A shipper was sending an order to one of its east coast retail customers.
 The multiple skid order was correctly picked up and delivered to the selected carrier’s LTL terminal well in advance of its due date.